Advanced document representation

 Conclusions

 In this blog post, we discussed the importance of a proper document representation.
-Rather than using the sparse BOW or TF-IDF vectors, we carefully tested and implemented (in Hume) the Paragraph Vectors algorithm.
-Such a dense document embedding technique is useful for many other advanced machine learning tasks and specifically as an intermediate step for building a significance graph from text of any size.
+Rather than using the sparse BOW or TF-IDF vectors, we carefully tested and implemented (in GraphAware Hume) the Paragraph Vectors algorithm.
+Such a dense document embedding technique is useful for many other advanced machine learning tasks, and specifically as an intermediate step for building a significance graph from text of any size.

 • Selecting a subset of algorithms to evaluate (autoencoders, Paragraph Vectors)